 The cultural arts center of the Three Wings campaign would also like to open a café, but the square footage for the space cannot be paid for with city money.
 The City of Seattle Neighborhood Matching Fund Program prohibits them from using any part of the grant to make money to generate further revenue for the space.

-After the cultural arts center is created, the second wing, known as the Wellness Collaborative Center, would be added to it.
+After the cultural arts center is created, the second wing, known as the Wellness Collaborative Center, would be added.
 “In its youngest form, it would provide mental health services to youth.
-It would expand to workshops focused on youth care and wellness and help young queer people who don’t know anything about what’s out there to get the services that they need,” Croft said.
+It would expand to workshops focused on youth care and wellness.
+Also, it would help young queer people who don’t know anything about what’s out there to get the services that they need,” Croft said.

 The third wing, the Research and Education Center, would involve working with other organizations on the hill and getting them to be more queer youth friendly.
-It would also be a space where queer youth can partake in anti-oppressive and activism training led by a coalition of queer leaders and educators—youth and adult alike.
+It would also be a space where queer youth can partake in anti-oppressive and activism.
+This training will be led by a coalition of queer leaders and educators—youth and adult alike.

-Lord, who will be graduating this June with a Master of Social Work at the University of Washington said that “I would be there to offer whatever resources and support that I have.
+Lord will be graduating this June with a Master of Social Work at the University of Washington.
+“I would be there to offer whatever resources and support that I have.
 I would be 100% behind it, but they wouldn’t necessarily need my help.”

 Members of the Three Wings campaign will be looking at a couple more locations this weekend in hopes of finding a space to set their plan in motion.
 Until then, the general sentiments and ambitions of the campaigns’ members stay strong.

 “I got involved with QYS because I felt so hopeful and inspired by this project.
-I feel energized and awake by being part of this and I’m inspired by the other adults and youth on this project,” Lord said smiling.
+I feel energized and awake by being part of this.
+I’m inspired by the other adults and youth on this project,” Lord said smiling.

-After large-scale events such as the ‘Mutiny’ and ‘Pink Prom’ took place last year achieving massive amounts of publicity, a lot of people are waiting to see what will happen next with the QYS and the Three Wings campaign.
-Despite becoming quieter after receiving the $100,000 its members insist that 2010 was an amazing year for them, but that 2011 will be even better.
+After large-scale events such as the ‘Mutiny’ and ‘Pink Prom’ took place last year achieving massive amounts of publicity.
+A lot of people are waiting to see what will happen next with the QYS and the Three Wings campaign.
+Despite becoming quieter after receiving the $100,000 its members insist that 2010 was an amazing year for them.
+They believe 2011 will be even better.